 Of course!
 We forgot the salt!
 3kg

 Igor!
 Where are you?
 Where is Doroshenko?
 Why didn't he take 20 packs?
 Give me 15 kopecks (cents) to call.
 The scales, where are the scales?
 It doens't fit, dam it.
-Who has the knife?
+Who has a knife?

 Yuri take this to the station.